romainsacchi/carculator_truck/docs/modeling.rst

 .. _table-1:

-.. table:: Emission standards and year of manufacture for medium and heavy/duty trucks
+.. table:: Table 1: Emission standards and year of manufacture for medium and heavy/duty trucks
    :align: center
    :widths: auto